SCasanova/personalfix/README.md

 ### Football Outsiders Data
 `foutsiders_data()`
-This function accepts page name, season, username, password to scrape from Football Outsiders.
+This function accepts page name, season, username and password to scrape from Football Outsiders.
 Current supported pages are: